 New Zealand often gets hit by storms as it lies in the ‘Roaring Forties’, between 40 and 50 degrees latitude south, where mild air temperatures from the north meet cooler air from the south.

-A storm is a disturbance of the atmosphere that can cause strong winds, rain, thunder, lightning, hail, heavy snow and rough seas.
+Storms can cause strong winds, rain, thunder, lightning, hail, heavy snow and rough seas.
 A strong wind warning is issued by the MetService when winds of more than 87 kilometres per hour (kph) are expected over land.

 Tropical cyclones are large revolving storms that develop in the tropics.
 They are also called hurricanes or typhoons.
 They have a wind-speed of more than 120kph.